openaccesstoimmigrants/EmpowerItaly/README.md

 | URI | [LINK](https://esploradati.istat.it/databrowser/#/en/dw/categories/IT1,POP,1.0/POP_FOREIGNIM/DCIS_POPSTRRES1/IT1,29_7_DF_DCIS_POPSTRRES1_1,1.0) |
 |  |  |

-This dataset was used to see the total number of resident immigrants, the average age and the distribution over the Italian territory.
-The first two data are related to year 2022, while the last, in conjunction with D1(b), respresent the distrubition on the italian territory from between 2018 and 2022.
+This dataset was utilized to analyze the aggregate count of resident immigrants, their average age, and their distribution across Italy.
+The first two sets of data pertain to the year 2022.
+However, the last dataset, in conjunction with D1(b), illustrates the distribution across Italian territories from 2018 to 2022.

 ### D1(b) - Resident foreign population by region 2001-2019
 |  |  |